rcarrata/istio-files/docs/mtls.md

 ### A.1.
 Deploy Service Mesh mTLS for specific App (namespace level)

-As we described before we can enable the mtls at the namespace level as the [Service Mesh documentation](https://docs.openshift.com/container-platform/4.9/service_mesh/v2x/ossm-security.html#ossm-security-mtls_ossm-security) specifies:
+As we described before we can enable the mtls at the namespace level as the [Service Mesh documentation](https://docs.openshift.com/container-platform/4.9/service_mesh/v2x/ossm-security.html#ossm-security-mtls_ossm-security) specifies.

+Let's deploy the Istio objects that are required for enable the mTLS at the namespace level:

 ```sh
 export bookinfo_namespace=bookinfo